OpenMined/Threepio/docs-crawler/README.md

-# Threepio Documentation Crawler
+# Threepio Automatic Translation Generator

-This documentation web crawler is used to generate a set of static JSON files which we can use to help perform certain automatic translations between PyTorch, Tensorflow, and Tensorflow.js.
+This translation generator is used to generate a set of static JSON files which we can use to help perform certain automatic translations between PyTorch, Tensorflow, and Tensorflow.js.

 ## Installation